the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 docker run --rm -v ${PWD}:/app citationcff/cffconvert --validate
 ```

-If you get error messages, look for the relevant validation error and fix it.
+If you get an error messages, look for the relevant validation error and fix it.

 #### 3. Adding your `CITATION.cff` to a public code repository

-After creating the `CITATION.cff` file you will need to add it to your GitHub repository so that GitHub can recognize it.
+After creating a `CITATION.cff` file you will need to add it to your GitHub repository so that GitHub can recognize it.
 For instructions please see [GitHub guide on software citation.](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)

 ## How to cite using CITATION.cff (Abel)